 TGay editor: Modify the paragraph D2.0 P250L23 as follows (#3454):

-The non-reciprocal MIMO phase and the reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable.
+The non-reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable.
+The reciprocal MIMO phase shall be supported by all EDMG STAs that are SU-MIMO capable and have the Antenna Pattern Reciprocity subfield in the DMG Capabilities element set to 1.

 10.43.9.2.2.3.2 Non-reciprocal MIMO phase